-- We will continue our discussion of complexity theory, NP-completeness and the $P \neq NP$ conjecture. - We ended the Friday, November 20 class on slide 13 (without drawing too much on slide 14.
+- Any comments on the HCI presentation by Professor Chevalier? - We will finish our discussion of complexity theory, NP-completeness and the $P \neq NP$ conjecture. - We ended the Friday, Monday, November 15 class on slide 16 with Karp's initial tree of polynomial time transformations resuling in all the problems listed being NP-complete given Cook's initial result that 3 - SAT is NP-complete.